Photos courtesy the School of the Art Institute of Chicago, Yoni Goldstein and Joe Iverson.

 Jennifer Mills: Where did you read that?!
 Yes, I studied opera when I was little, because my mom signed me up for a youth opera camp one summer.
 I was so mad at her, because I had never opened my mouth to sing a peep in public and I was terrified.
 I spent the first day of camp with the fear sweats and going to the bathroom a lot, but I quickly ate my words and came to love it.
 Thanks, Mom.
 I studied classical voice all through college.
 It taught me a lot about the discipline necessary in a creative life.
 Studying voice made me interested in performance art, and all along the way I was just drawing and painting because there was always a 40% off coupon in the Sunday paper's ads for "Michael's Arts and Crafts Store."

-Art Prize Grand Rapids, Michigan
+September 2011 Art Prize Grand Rapids, Michigan Performance and Installation

 OPP: You paint, draw, and make sculptures, but ultimately you are actually a conceptual performance artist working "to create a new system of defining value in the art world."
 Talk about why it's important to make art about the value of art.